Blue00FF/Game_Of_Life/README.md

-# The Game Of Life
+# Conway's Game Of Life